-Tips and tricks for using what you already have and repurposing every day items from around the house to create a beautiful, real-looking dollhouse.
+Tips and tricks for using what you already have and repurposing every day items from around the house to create a beautiful, real-looking DIY dollhouse.

 This dollhouse bookcase I found for $60 at a consignment sale sat in our garage for months.
 I figured I’d just give it a quick paint job, maybe add some cute scrapbook paper to the back, and be done.

 Buuuuuuuut then I got sucked in BIG TIME.

 So while Robert was working on the first big project of the office makeover, I made this cute little DIY dollhouse my task for the last two weeks.

 Olivia has been the BEST helper and big sis throughout these last couple of months of staying home.
 And this seemed like the perfect reward for her.

 This was a labor of love that didn’t feel like work at all!
 Although, I’m not sure my fingertips will ever recover from the hot glue burns. 😉